-No trip to Japan is complete without a night out in Osaka.
+No trip to Japan is complete without a night out in one of Osaka’s nightclubs.
 Despite the name of this website, the Tokyo Night Owl knows everything there is to know when it comes to partying in Osaka.

-Osaka nightclubs are located predominately in 3 different areas, Shinsaibashi/Namba, Amerikamura and Umeda.
-Umeda nightclubs are predominately filled with businessmen and women, while Shinsaibashi is popular with foreign tourists.
-Amerikamura is where you will find the underground techno clubs.
+Osaka nightclubs are located predominately in 3 different areas, Shinsaibashi/Namba, Amerikamura, and Umeda.
+Umeda nightclubs are predominately filled with Japanese businessmen and women, while Shinsaibashi is popular with foreign tourists.
+Amerikamura is where you will find underground techno clubs.

 Many Osaka nightclubs offer cheap cocktails, and All You Can Drink deals.
-The local DJs at the big nightclubs spin mostly pop music, but if you go to the underground nightclubs, you’ll find a deep hip hop and a small but passionate techno scene.
+The local DJs at the big nightclubs spin mostly pop music, and Japanese hip-hop but if you go to the underground nightclubs, you’ll find a small but passionate techno scene.

 The Osaka people are known to be more friendly and outgoing than their Tokyo counterparts, which can lead to some wild nights out in the city.